nayness/rulet/README.md

 # README

 This is a demo simulation of a monitoring system in a casino for rulet players.
-The rulet spins automatically every 3 mins, players make their bets and winners of each round are shown once the round ends in the main page.
+The rulet spins automatically every 3 mins, players make their bets and winners of each round are shown once the round ends.

 ## Getting Started